Princeton-CDH/cdh-ansible/docs/README.md

 2. Go to 'templates' on the side bar
 3. Find the Job template 'Update pulsys user keys'
 4. Click 'launch' to open the dialog box to configure how to run the template
 5. In the `limit` field, specify the hostname you need access to (e.g., '[cdh-web3.princeton.edu](http://cdh-web3.princeton.edu/)').
     Find hostnames in the [CDH ansible host doc](https://github.com/Princeton-CDH/cdh-ansible/blob/main/inventory/all_hosts).
+Pay attention to group names (e.g. cdhweb_staging, cdhweb_production), which specify staging vs production servers.
+Choose the appropriate host based on your environment needs.
 6. Keep all other fields at their default values
 7. Click 'launch'